 Students will wash their hands before and after lunch.
-Whenever possible, lunch will be eaten outdoors with students spaced six feet apart.
 We have revamped our lunch program, which was previously served family style.
-Now students in preschool through 5th grade will be served lunch in individual bento-style boxes and bring their own utensils and water bottle to be taken home and washed each day (6th - 8th graders bring their own lunches).
+Now students in preschool through 5th grade will be served lunch in individual containers and bring their own utensils and water bottle to be taken home and washed each day (6th - 8th graders will continue to bring their own lunches).